BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

    * Understand What Bitcoin Is
    * Understand What Blockchain Transactions Are
    * Understand What Blockchain Is
-   * Understand What Lightnign Is
+   * Understand What Lightning Is

 ## About Bitcoin